What is French and Raven's Sources of Leadership Power Theory?

-- shows how these perceptions affect the leader's power, and thereby the leader's freedom to lead .
+- Shows how these perceptions affect the leader's power, and thereby their freedom to lead .

 It is said that you cannot be a leader if you don't have followers.
-Followers have to accept the leader's power or, instead, give power to the leader.
+Followers have to either accept the leader's power or give it to them.

 Notably in their 1958/59 article, The Bases of Social Power, social psychologists John French and Bertram Raven identified five types of leadership power, which they grouped under two headings:

-These five power sources in two groups are summarised in the table below:
+These five sources in the two groups are summarised in the table below:

 |French and Raven's Five Sources of Power|